HaraldHanssen/signal-effect/README.md

 ```

 ## TODOs
-- Support writing to signals from effect calculations
 - Return affected signals from the update method
+- (DONE) Support writing to signals from effect calculations
 - (DONE) Throw error when setting a readonly signal directly.
 Should exhibit the same behavior as when it is used as a property.
-- (...)
+- ...

 ## Disclaimer